-NEONATAL RESUSCITATION MEDICAL DIRECTIVE
+NEWBORN RESUSCITATION MEDICAL DIRECTIVE

-- Approximately 10% of newborns require some assistance to begin breathing following delivery; less than 1% require extensive resuscitation (Wyckoff et al., 2015). - If any of the following are absent or abnormal, begin with resuscitative assessment and interventions: - Term gestation, - Good muscle tone, - Breathing or crying. - While drying, positioning and stimulating are intended for the newborn, this medical directive is applicable to all patients under 30 days of age.
-In the patient that is not newly born, begin by assessing respirations and heart rate; then proceed. - The flow chart has been updated to reflect the 2015 AHA guidelines. - When following the Neonatal Resuscitation Directive, the first thing to be determined is if the neonate falls into the category of newly born vs. neonate (less than 30 days but greater than or equal to 24 hours old).
+- Approximately 10% of newborns require some assistance to begin breathing following delivery; less than 1% require extensive resuscitation (Wyckoff et al., 2015).

+- If any of the following are absent or abnormal, begin with resuscitative assessment and interventions:

+- Term gestation,

+- o Good muscle tone,

+- Breathing or crying.